 It gives me great pleasure to announce that the nominations for the Labour Excellence Awards, hosted by SME4Labour, are now open.
 Shortlisted finalists will be invited to an awards ceremony in central London, regulations permitting, where the UK’s best small and medium business enterprises will be celebrated by the best and brightest in Westminster.
 The awards will be held in December this year, subject to government guidelines and we are already very pleased to have Labour deputy leader Angela Rayner attending the ceremony.

 Held at the River Bank Park Plaza hotel in Lambeth, the awards are attended by over 450 guests.
 This includes over 100 Labour MPs and peers, including several members of the shadow cabinet.
 Attendees will be joined by assembly members, mayors, local councillors and other members of the Labour family, alongside trade union leaders and distinguished figures from the business community.
-Please submit your nominations to email@example.com and/or firstname.lastname@example.org via the live link.
+Please submit your nominations to [email protected] and/or [email protected]or via the live link.